Modified District Government Services for 2021 Fourth of July

 Zoe’s Doors, located at 900 Rhode Island Avenue NE, will be open from 8 am – 7 pm on Monday, July 5.

 Department of Parks and Recreation (DPR) parks, playgrounds, athletic courts, and fields will be open.
 All previously permitted events on these outdoor spaces will take place as scheduled.
 DPR splash parks will be open to the public on Monday, July 5, from 10 am – 8 pm.
-Outdoor pools will operate on their normal weekend schedule, and will be open Saturday and Sunday from 10 am – 6 pm.
+Outdoor pools will operate on their normal Monday schedule on July 5, and outdoor pools will operate on normal hours throughout the weekend as well.
+For a full list of pool schedules, visit dpr.dc.gov/page/outdoor-pools.
+It is illegal to use fireworks on or at any DPR property including recreation centers, fields, and playgrounds.
+Gas grills and deep fryers are also prohibited.

 WHAT’S CLOSED ON MONDAY, JULY 5: